Dreadspire vs White Crown

 Greyboxing & Blockout

-• Early versions used open node-based zones, but this felt unnatural during playtests—players lacked spatial anchors and flow felt disconnected.
+• Early versions used open node-based zones, but this felt unnatural during playtests—players lacked spatial anchors, and flow felt disconnected.

 • Pivoted toward a more cohesive blockout approach where structures and forms from Barad-dûr and Minas Tirith organically merged, creating a grounded yet fantastical battleground.